SafeDryver Blog Detail

 5 Rules For Teenage Driving

-It's funny how you can turn a simple act of driving into a terrifying ordeal.
-I was 16 when I got my driver's license, and I remember being so excited to get behind the wheel of my first car.
-It didn't take long before I realized some rules had to be followed if the experience was safe for
+It’s funny how you can turn a simple act of driving into a terrifying ordeal.
+I was 16 when I got my driver’s license, and I remember being so excited to get behind the wheel of my first car.
+It took a little while before I realized some rules had to be followed if the experience was safe for everyone involved.

-With our son now at age 16, we decided it was time to start enforcing some rules around driving so that he could get some experience under his belt before he took off for college in 2021—and hopefully make it through high school alive!
+With our son now at age 16, we decided it was time to start enforcing some rules around driving so that he could get some experience before he took off for college in 2021—and, hopefully, make it through high school alive!

 No texting while operating a motor vehicle.

 You must practice driving in the real world, not just with your parents.
-You can't expect to be able to drive on the highway or in inclement weather until you've gained experience driving in situations like these.
+You can only expect to be able to go on the highway or in inclement weather once you’ve gained experience driving in situations like these.

 Practice driving in different locations, too.
 Suppose all of your practicings has been done on back roads and residential streets.
-In that case, it'll be much more difficult to adapt when something goes wrong while on a four-lane highway or during rush hour traffic on I-95.
+In that case, you are adapting when something goes wrong while on a four-lane highway or during rush hour traffic on I-95 will be much more difficult.

 Slow down.

-• Having a passenger in your car takes away from your concentration and makes driving more challenging.
-For example, if you're talking with them or listening to music, you won't hear the honking horns or see the lights change color as quickly as they should.
-This can lead to accidents that could've been avoided if no passengers were present in the first place!
+Having a passenger in your car removes your concentration and makes driving more challenging.
+For example, if you’re talking with them or listening to music, you won’t hear the honking horns or see the lights change color as quickly as they should.
+This can lead to accidents that could’ve been avoided if no passengers were present in the first place!

-• You'll also have less control of your vehicle when others are around because everyone may want something different from how things go down on their end (and vice versa).
-As an example...you might be trying oh so hard not to hit anyone, but then someone decides, "Hey, let's stand up here instead!" which means now everyone else has shifted positions too much for comfort due to their chair being moved outwards by about 10 feet radius (which was roughly where my mom sat).
+You’ll also have less control of your vehicle when others are around because everyone may want something different from how things go down on their end (and vice versa).
+For example, you might be trying so hard not to hit anyone.
+Still, someone decides, “Hey, let’s stand up here instead!” which means now everyone else has shifted positions too much for comfort due to their chair being moved outwards by about 10 feet radius (roughly where my mom sat).

 Drive between 7 am and 5 pm only.

-You should drive only between the hours of 7 a.m. and 5 p.m while training.
-This is safer because it's when most people are driving, and there are more drivers on the road, which means you're less likely to be in an accident.
+You should drive only between 7 a.m. and 5 p.m. while training.
+This is safer because it’s when most people are going, and there are more drivers on the road, which means you’re less likely to be in an accident.

 In addition, night driving can be dangerous because you may have trouble seeing other cars' headlights or brake lights in time to avoid an accident if one were to occur.
 Nighttime driving also increases your risk of falling asleep at the wheel because it's harder for your body to stay awake after dark than during daylight hours (when there is more light).

-These are the rules we will enforce to help keep our teenage son alive while he learns to drive.
+We will enforce these rules to help keep our teenage son alive while he learns to drive.

 • Speed in moderation, and never speed around bends or corners—even if you feel sure of yourself behind the wheel, there's always the potential for danger to come out of nowhere!